 Simply put, pass-through taxation means the responsibility for reporting tax information from an LLC “passes through” the LLC to the LLC Members.

 How are LLCs taxed in Michigan?

-By default, a Michigan LLC is taxed by the IRS based on the number of Members the LLC has.
-Then the Michigan Department of Treasury honors this and taxes your LLC the same way at the state level.
+By default, a Michigan LLC is taxed by the Internal Revenue Service (IRS) based on the number of Members the LLC has.
+Then the Michigan Department of Revenue honors this and taxes your LLC the same way at the state level.

 An LLC with 1 owner (Single-Member LLC) is taxed like a Sole Proprietorship.

 An LLC with 2 or more owners (Multi-Member LLC) is taxed like a Partnership.